Joul24py/UAA-ICI/README.md

 The project was made in C/C++

-The project was made in collaboration with Jonathan David Pardo Tinoco and Julio César Pérez Jaime.
+The project was made in collaboration with José Luis Cardona Rivera and Julio César Pérez Jaime.

 ---